Europe eyes smartphone location data to stem virus spread

-Britain, Germany and Italy are evaluating powerful and invasive tools for what epidemiologists call contact-tracing, the mapping of personal interactions that could spread the virus.
-These apps would use real-time phone data to pinpoint virus carriers and people they might have infected.
+The Czech Republic has become the first European country to announce plans to deploy a powerful but potentially intrusive location-tracking tool for fighting the coronavirus pandemic, as others consider similar moves bound to put public health in conflict with individual privacy.

+The effort announced Tuesday by the head of a Czech government crisis team will use real-time phone-location data to track the movements of virus carriers and people they come in contact with.
+The aim is to pinpoint where infections are flaring up, how they are spreading and when health authorities need to order quarantines and other containment measures to limit the spread of COVID-19.

-That worries privacy advocates, who fear such ubiquitous surveillance could be abused without careful oversight, with potentially dire consequences for civil liberties.
+Britain, Germany and Italy are among countries similarly considering enlisting individual location data in the fight against the virus.
+That worries privacy advocates, who fear such ubiquitous surveillance could be abused in the absence of careful oversight, with potentially dire consequences for civil liberties.

 "These are testing times, but they do not call for untested new technologies," a group of mostly British activists said in an open letter Monday to the country's National Health Service.
-The letter noted that such measures put human rights at risk and may not work.
+The letter noted that such measures could put human rights at risk and may not work.

+Czech officials said Tuesday that they will use data from wireless carriers for a voluntary app in which the movements of people who test positive for the virus will be mapped out and the people with whom they have intersected in the previous five days would be individual contacted by phone so that they can get tested.
+Officials said they expect to launch in mid-April.

-The new tools would mark a substantial departure from existing European disease-surveillance efforts, which have focused on tracking people's movements with aggregated phone location data designed not to identify individuals.
+The new tool marks a substantial departure from existing European disease-surveillance efforts, which have focused on tracking people's movements with aggregated phone location data designed not to identify individuals.
 Italian police also began mobilizing drones on Monday to enforce restrictions on citizens' movements.

-But there is a powerful argument in favor of more powerful digital tools, even if they shred privacy: They have been used by several of the Asian governments most successful at containing the pandemic locally, including in China, Taiwan, Hong Kong, South Korea and Singapore.
+But there is a powerful argument in favor of more powerful digital tools, even if they shred privacy: They have been used by several of the Asian governments most successful at containing the pandemic, including in China, Taiwan, Hong Kong, South Korea and Singapore.

-Last week, Israel took the most invasive step yet by charging its Shin Bet domestic security agency with using smartphone location-tracking to track the movements of virus carriers for the prior two weeks, using historical data to identify possible transmission.
+Last week, Israel took the most extreme step yet by charging its Shin Bet domestic security agency with using smartphone location data to track the movements of virus carriers for the prior two weeks, using historical data to identify possible transmission.
+Epidemiologists call this process "contact tracing," which has traditionally relied on infected people's memories to identify individuals with whom they came into contact.

 So far, there's no indication the U.S. government plans to track identifiable individuals for disease surveillance.
 A spokesperson for the White House Office of Science and Technology Policy said it was not currently working on such an app.
 The Centers for Disease Control and Prevention did not immediately respond to questions from The Associated Press.

-Note: EDITOR'S NOTE: This story has been updated to CORRECT that K Health says it does not share information with the government.